 Mahon Theatre, Aquinas College, 46 Great Ryrie St, Ringwood

-(NOTE CHANGE OF VENUE due to renovations at George Wood Performing Arts Centre)
+(NOTE CHANGE OF VENUE for this concert only, due to renovations at George Wood Performing Arts Centre)

 Adult $25, Concession $20, Children under 16 free